chunyu618/chunyu618.github.io/note/tools/compiler/lexer/lexer.md

-## Lexer --using flex to build a lexer
+## Lexer --using flex to build a scanner

 ### Format
 ```c